Tips for home practice

 • children want to mimic adults; learn to play and listen a lot (have your kid give you a lesson)

-• request mini performances at the end of each practice session or for friends & family, face-timing grandparents, etc.
+• request mini performances weekly for friends & family, face-timing grandparents, etc.

 • keep instrument in a visible place; make it convenient to play; consistent productive practice space